Grants and funding

 We fund landholders, groups, organisations and individuals to improve their enterprise and local environment by better managing our natural resources.

-Anyone interested in applying are asked to read the guidelines prior to submitting an application.
+Landholders interested in participating in the rangeland rehabilitation program and/or the EMU program are asked to read the guidelines prior to submitting their application.

-This project is supported by Western Local Land Services through Catchment Action NSW funding.
+This project is supported by Western Local Land Services, through funding from the Australian Government’s National Landcare Program.

 Aboriginal cultural heritage projects guide